 Omega-3 and Psoriasis Management

 Psoriasis is a chronic skin condition characterized by red, itchy, and scaly patches.
-Omega-3s can be particularly beneficial for managing psoriasis.
+Omega-3 for facial blemishes and psoriasis can be particularly beneficial.
 Studies have shown that these fatty acids can help reduce the severity of psoriasis symptoms by decreasing inflammation and regulating the immune response.

 Omega-3 for Eczema Relief